akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Any side effects are executed on an at-once basis and will not be executed if the persist fails.
 The side effects are executed sequentially, it is not possible to execute side effects in parallel.

+### Atomic writes

+It is possible to store several events atomically by using the `persistAll` effect.
+That means that all events passed to that method are stored or none of them are stored if there is an error.

+The recovery of a persistent actor will therefore never be done partially with only a subset of events persisted by `persistAll`.

+Some journals may not support atomic writes of several events and they will then reject the `persistAll` command.
+This is signalled to a `EventSourcedBehavior` via a `EventRejectedException` (typically with a `UnsupportedOperationException`) and can be handled with a @ref[supervisor](fault-tolerance.md).

 ## Replies